To Buy or Rent an Event Vehicle – That’s the Question, Now What’s the Answer?

 Saying that the £30k vehicle was basically a bus with branding on the outside, most of the seats removed from the inside and a bit of electrical wiring threaded throughout for lights, the £375k version was a new vehicle with a complete, bespoke, interior.

-However, when you look at the conversion realistically you realise the overall cost is somewhere in between, usually around the £100,000 mark for a decent 2nd hand double decker bus converted to British Standards, with all associated branding and mechanical work undertaken and that’s before it starts touring.
+However, when you look at the conversion realistically you realise the overall cost is somewhere in between, usually just over the £100,000 mark for a decent 2nd hand double decker bus converted to British Standards, with all associated branding and mechanical work undertaken and that’s before it starts touring.

 Once it starts touring you add operational costs, these being maintenance, vehicle and public liability insurance, repairs/parts, storage, road tax, fuel, oil, driver and driver expenses, not to mention the hidden costs of ownership i.e. yours or your staff’s time in processing all of the above.